jonfazzaro/conferences/docs/notes/avs/index.md

 + declare what you don't know
 + push decision-making to the edges/front lines of your organization, so your people are inspired to explore!

-## A Deeper Dive into the ScrumMaster Role
+## A Deeper Dive into the Scrum Master Role

 with [Richard Cheng](https://www.scrumalliance.org/community/profile/rcheng2)